 A scale-out deployment of SAP HANA is supported for some virtual machine types.

 Azure Large Instances for SAP HANA, Revision 4, are special-purpose physical servers, certified to meet SAP HANA Tailored Datacenter Integration (TDI) standards, and located in a Microsoft Azure datacenter.

-Standard managed disks are not supported, as stated in SAP Note 1928533.
-The use of standard storage is not recommended for any SAP installations.
+Standard managed disks aren't supported, as stated in SAP Note 1928533.
+The use of standard storage isn't recommended for any SAP installations.

 For the backup data store, we recommend using Azure cool and archive access tiers.
 These storage tiers are cost-effective ways to store long-lived data that is infrequently accessed.

 Although not required, a hub-spoke topology is commonly deployed to provide logical isolation and security boundaries for an SAP landscape.
-For other networking details, refer to the SAP S/4HANA reference architecture.
+For other networking details, see the SAP S/4HANA reference architecture.